Tea set on a table

 Strategies By Design

 With an MA in Organization Development (OD), I am personally and professionally passionate about the Tobacco Evaluator Alliance (TEA).
-Never before has there been such an entity in California for CTCP-funded evaluators.
+Never before has there been such an entity in California for CTPP-funded evaluators.
 We now have a place where we can come together, share what works, provide support to one another and be part of an evaluator community!